 Your healthcare team will do everything possible to help prevent active CMV infection.
-If your healthcare provider thinks you have a high risk for a new CMV infection or reactivation, he or she might start preventive antiviral medicines.
+If your healthcare provider thinks you have a high risk for a new CMV infection or reactivation, they might start preventive antiviral medicines.
 You may take an antiviral medicine like valganciclovir right after your transplant.
 You may need to stay on it for some months.
 The medicine will greatly lower your chance of getting an active CMV infection.
 But sometimes people get an active CMV infection after stopping these medicines.

 Other times, your healthcare provider might try to prevent you from having the symptoms of the infection using something called preemptive therapy.
 In this case, your healthcare provider might want you to have weekly lab tests to see if CMV has become active.
-In this way, he or she can find an active infection before you have any symptoms.
+In this way, they can find an active infection before you have any symptoms.
 It allows quicker treatment.
 That will cut your chance of complications.

 When should I call my healthcare provider?

 Call your healthcare provider right away if you have any symptoms of a possible active CMV infection.
 These include:

 - Fever and chills

 - Nausea and vomiting

 Key points about CMV and transplant patients